dotenv-org/dotenv-vault-ruby/README.md

 #### Should I commit my `.env.vault` file?

 Yes.
 It is safe and recommended to do so.
-It contains your vault identifier at the vault provider (in this case [dotenv.org](https://dotenv.org)) and contains your encrypted values.
+It contains your encrypted envs, and your vault identifier.

 #### Can I share the `DOTENV_KEY`?